Mount Wellington (Tasmania): Cable car proposals

 An aerial cable car has been proposed for the mountain on four occasions.
 On 27 July 2022, the Hobart City Council rejected the planning application on 21 areas of non-compliance.
 The council received over 16,500 public submissions on the proposal, of which 70% were against it.
 The Mount Wellington Cableway Company (MWCC) then appealed to the Tasmanian Administrative Appeals Tribunal, which in November 2022 upheld the decision of the Hobart City Council, rejecting the proposal on 18 of 26 contested grounds of refusal.
 The MWCC has not submitted an appeal to the decision.

 Climate

-The summit of the mountain has a tundra climate (Koppen ET; Trewartha Fi) according to the standard Köppen–Geiger and Trewartha climate classification systems, as a maritime polar climate according to the Australian Bureau of Meteorology classification system.
+The summit of the mountain has a tundra climate (Köppen ET; Trewartha Ftkk) according to the standard Köppen–Geiger and Trewartha climate classification systems, or a maritime polar climate according to the Australian Bureau of Meteorology classification system.
 Using Otto Nordenskjöld's alternative polar isotherm, it could be considered to have a subpolar oceanic climate (Köppen Cfc) or a maritime sub(ant)arctic climate (Trewartha Eo), though extreme winds—having been recorded at sustained speeds of over 157 km/h, with rare gusts of up to 200 km/h—prevent tree cover.